httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request includes an `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
 In this case, the upload's final size is the `Content-Length` field value and the server MUST record it to ensure its consistency.

+The following example shows an upload creation.
+The client transfers the entire 100 bytes in the first request.
+The server generates two informational responses to transmit the upload resource's URL and progress information, and one final response to acknowledge the completed upload.

 ~~~ http-message
 POST /upload HTTP/1.1
 Host: example.com